The Definition of Digestate – A Natural Fertiliser

 Anaerobic digestion produces two distinct output types: digestate and biogas.
 Digestate is produced both at the beginning, by acidogenesis and later during the methanogenesis stage and each has different characteristics.
+The fertiliser product is taken and used from the second (methanogenesis) stage.

 Watch our video for our explanation of digestate: